Expert Advice on Home Staging for Selling

 Home staging doesn’t require a big remodel, although you may choose to update your paint before staging.
 Neutral paint colors are the best choice for selling your home.
 It’s okay to paint one neutral color throughout your home, as it makes your home look larger and more organized.

-Staging your home for sale also doesn’t require an investment in new furniture-it can be as simple as using what you already have.
+Staging your home for sale also doesn’t require an investment in new furniture — it can be as simple as using what you already have.
 However, if you’re selling a vacant home, consider renting furniture to fill the space.
 Homes that are furnished have an advantage with buyers because it’s easier for them to imagine living there.
-Additionally, vacant homes appear smaller when there is no furniture for frame of reference.
+Additionally, vacant homes appear smaller when there is no furniture for a frame of reference.

 Now that you know the secrets of home staging, here’s how to make it work for you.